paulfcollins/public-azure/Azure-Lighthouse/README.md

 ## Manage a 'Customer' Subscription

-After a successful delegation of a subscription(s), it is possible to work in the context of the delegated subscription without switching directories as follows:
+After the successful delegation of subscription(s), it is possible to work in the context of the delegated subscription without switching directories as follows:
 1. Select the **Directory + Subscription** icon in the top righthand corner of the Azure Portal.
 2. Use the **Global subscription** filter and select the directory and delegated subscriptions as shown below:
 ![Directory and Subscription filter in Azure Portal](https://github.com/paulfcollins/public-azure/blob/master/Azure-Lighthouse/images/subscriptionpicker.png)